 Arthur smiled thin lipped and with a tiny thrill of pleased satisfaction.
 He’d forgotten how good it felt to work in a dream.
 Two and half months was a long time without it.
 He dropped the gun he was holding and it melted into water as it touched the ground.
 He accepted Ramirez’s hand for a shake.

 “I have to ask,” Ramirez said, “why make yourself so much older in the dream?
-It’s only a simulation, and only me after all.”
+It’s only a simulation and I'm not about to change my mind on you one way or another based on that.”

 “What?”
 Arthur said.